 Recently, I received a call from a nationally known financial services firm we all know, and they were interested in talking with me about a search for a Director of CRM, their first such hire.
 What they really needed was a VP, but they just didn’t know it yet.
-That would have been the perfect time for me to direct them to a posting I wrote about the characteristics of successful VP’s of CRM.
+That would have been the perfect time for me to direct them to a posting I wrote about the characteristics of successful CRM leaders.
 Trouble is, this CRM recruiter hadn’t written one yet.

 This post is going to fix that.

 As a CRM recruiter who has specialized in this space for more than two decades, I’ve helped many companies take customer engagement to the “next level,” as it were, by recruiting and placing CRM leaders across a wide spectrum of industries from casinos to restaurants to office supplies and capital equipment marketed to businesses big and small.
 Some clients already had rudimentary loyalty programs in place, some had none at all.
 Some of them already had strong digital marketing infrastructure, others were just scratching the surface.
 But no matter where they were on the CRM continuum, they all had one common need: Someone with the vision to lead the charge and transform the way they think about their customers, from the C-suite to the stores where associates interact face-to-face directly with customers on a day-to-day basis.